 Students explore rational numbers, geometry, measurement, data, computational fluency with whole numbers, reasoning, and early algebra, and the connections among these important areas of mathematics.
 Students build upon their existing mathematical ideas as they learn new concepts.
 This clear, focused, and coherent curriculum invites all learners into the exciting world of mathematics.

 The Waterford Kindergarten program continues at home.
 Waterford parents are active participants in their child’s education.
-Each evening, students will practice the skills learned in the classroom at home in the form of purposeful and well-crafted homework, lasting 20 minutes per evening.
-Parents and teachers are partners in the learning process; teachers are in constant communication with parents and send home detailed progress reports three times per year, supplemented by three parent-teacher conferences held in the middle of each term.
+Each evening, students will practice the skills learned in the classroom at home in the form of purposeful and well-crafted homework, lasting 10 minutes per evening.
+Parents and teachers are partners in the learning process; teachers are in constant communication with parents and send home detailed progress reports twice per year, supplemented by three parent-teacher conferences held in the middle of each term.